anapmelo/anapmelo.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in the Economics Department at Howard University.
-I am an applied microeconomics researching topics in Economics of Education, Labor and Development Economics, with emphasis in income, gender and race inequality.
+I am an applied microeconomist researching topics in Economics of Education, Labor and Development Economics, with an emphasis in income, gender, and race.

 <h2>Education</h2>